The north suburb of Brown Deer, Wisconsin, at the Brown Deer Park Golf Course.

 “I don’t share with anyone my goals.
 That’s just me.”

 The winner of 82 official PGA Tour events.
 The lowest career scoring average in PGA Tour history.
 The most career earnings of any player in PGA Tour history.
 The holder of the all-time PGA Tour record for most consecutive cuts made.
-A record win rate of 22.8% (82 out of 359) of his professional starts on the PGA Tour.
 The PGA Player of the Year a record eleven times.
 The PGA Tour Player of the Year a record eleven times.
 The PGA Tour Money Leader a record ten times.

 We wouldn’t have believed it if he had told us.